even4void/aliquote/content/post/arxiv-08.md

 categories: ["2022"]
 ---

-Here are a few papers that I read last month, in the CS and Stat category.
+Here are a few papers that I read for the most part last month, in the CS and Stat category.

 ### Type Stability in Julia: Avoiding Performance Pathologies in JIT Compilation (https://arxiv.org/abs/2109.01950)